ryanhugh/searchneu/docs/Employees.md

   // The street address of the building.
   "officeStreetAddress": "440 Huntington Avenue",

   // The employee's personal website.
-Not allways present.
+Not always present.
   "personalSite": "http://www.ccs.neu.edu/home/blerner/",

   // The URL to the employee's picture.
 For CCIS employees, this is a large cover photo.
-  // The size and focus of the photos is different on different data souces.
+  // The size and focus of the photos is different on different data sources.
   // For example, the College of Engineering has smaller profile photos instead of larger cover photos.
-  // As of November 2017 these URLs are not used in the frontend.
+  // As of November 2017, these URLs are not used in the frontend.
   "bigPictureUrl": "http://www.ccis.northeastern.edu/wp-content/uploads/2016/02/Benjamin-Lerner-hero-image.jpg"
 }
 ```